Real Estate Photo Enhancement in Boston: 2026 Guide for Agents

 Reduced Editing Costs

 Hiring a professional retoucher for every listing can easily cost $75–$150 per property.
 AI tools cut that expense by more than half while maintaining or improving quality.
 For teams managing 20–30 listings per month, the savings add up quickly.
+According to a 2025 report from McKinsey, AI adoption in real estate marketing can reduce post-production costs by up to 64%.

 💡